WillFung7/WillFung7.github.io/_projects/2_linear_optics_measurements.md

 <hr />

-The linear optics we are then measuring will mostly refer to the beta function.
-This is the beta value at every point of the ring, and it depends on the placement of the magnets as well as the beam quality.
+The linear optics we are then measuring from BPMs are primarily the beta function.
+This is the beta value at every point of the ring, and it depends on the placement of the magnets as well as the properties of the beam.

-At interaction regions, the beta function before and after are large so that in between them (interaction point), the beta function is relatively small compared to the rest of the ring.
-This makes the transverse beam size small, and thus the luminosity larger.
+At interaction regions, the beta function before and after are set to be large so that in between them (interaction point), the beta function is relatively small compared to the rest of the ring.
+This makes the transverse beam size small so that when opposing beams collider, the luminosity is relatively larger.